 \subsection{Parameter Selection}

-The choice of parameters $ \gamma_{j}$ and $ \lambda_{i}$ in (\ref{fiwl}) and (\ref{fimu}) are essential to the performance of the proposed approach since they reflect the importance of the second and third term relative to the first term in (\ref{mainob}).
-The parameter $\lambda_i$ controls the clustering process in two ways: First, when $\lambda_i$ is large such that the first term in (\ref{mainob}), i.e., within-cluster dispersion, is small in comparison to the second term, then the second term plays a crucial role to minimize (\ref{mainob}).
-In the clustering process, it is trying to assign data points to more than one cluster to make the second term more negative.
+The choice of parameters $ \gamma_{j}$ and $ \lambda_{i}$ in (\ref{fiwl}) and (\ref{fimu}) is essential to the performance since they reflect the importance of the second and third term relative to the first term in (\ref{mainob}).
+The parameter $\lambda_i$ controls the clustering process in two ways: First, when $\lambda_i$ is large such that the first term in (\ref{mainob}), i.e., within-cluster dispersion, is small in comparison to the second term, the second then plays a crucial role in minimizing (\ref{mainob}).
+In the clustering process, it tries to assign data points to more than one cluster to make the second term more negative.
 When the membership degrees $\mu_{i j}$ of a data point to all clusters are the same, the membership entropy value is large.
-Since the locations of points are fixed, to get the largest entropy, move the cluster centers to the same location.
+Since the locations of points are fixed, to get the largest entropy, the cluster centers should be moved to the same location.
 Second, when $\lambda_i$ is small, the first term is large, and it will play the role of minimizing the within-cluster dispersion.
 However, the control parameter $\gamma_j$ is used to control the feature weights, when $\gamma_j$ is positive, then the weight $w_{j l}$ as given in (\ref{fiwl}) is inversely proportional to $\sum_{i=1}^n \mu_{i j} D_{i j}^{l}$.
 The small of this term will make large $w_{j l}$, i.e., $l^{th}$ features in $j^{th}$ cluster are more important.
 If $ \gamma_{j}$ in (\ref{fiwl}) is too large, the third term will dominate, and all features in $j^{th}$ cluster will be relevant and assigned equal weights of $\frac{1}{m}$.
 The parameters $ \lambda_{i}$ and $ \gamma_{j}$ in (\ref{fiwl}) and (\ref{fimu}) are computed by (\ref{lambda}) and (\ref{gamma}) in iteration, \textit{t}, as

-The parameter $K_1$ and $K_2$ are a constant, and the superscript ($t-1$) represents the values in iteration ($t-1$).
+{The parameter $K_1$ and $K_2$ are a constants, and the superscript ($t-1$) represents the values in iteration ($t-1$).
+The parameter $\eta$ is chosen to be very small values when the data points belong to single cluster or only single feature is important in the dataset}.
 The presented approach is briefly described in Algorithm \ref{FTD-means} as follows: